 Engineering science is an interdisciplinary program leading to a Bachelor of Science in Engineering Science with specializations in biomedical engineering and engineering management.
-The Engineering Science program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Engineering Science program is accredited by the Engineering Accreditation Commission (EAC) of ABET.

 Engineering Science/Biomedical Engineering Specialization